 - Sleep: Make sure you are getting enough good quality sleep to ensure maximum healing time.
 7-9 hours per night is essential, especially when recovering from an injury (3).
 You can read more about the importance of sleep on athlete performance here.

-- Strength training: During running, your muscles need to manage up to 7.5 times body weight per step.
+- Strength training: During running, some of your muscles need to manage up to 7.5 X body weight per step.
 If your muscles are weak, your joints and bones will take the brunt of the force.
 In regard to shin splints, strengthening your calfs, quads, and gluteals is especially important.
 Read our article on Strength Training for Runners (2).
 (Watch this space for a video on key exercise for improving shin splints)

 - Step length and cadence: A key strategy to reducing load through your shins when running is to increase cadence (steps per minute).
 This will reduce your step length, keeping your foot closer under your centre of mass.
 Research suggests increasing your cadence by 5-7.5%.
 Metronome apps on your phone can help with timing your steps (1).
 (Note: Running on a treadmill can naturally increase your cadence by 4-5%, so keep this in mind).